Advanced vs Qualified Electronic Signatures: What is the Difference?

 The benefit for non-highly regulated companies using SES is that it is just a click.
 However, from a data security perspective, it does not ensure the integrity or authenticity of the signed document and limits the reach of a company’s digital performance and offering.
 The SES is not accepted as a compliant method for customer onboarding, as it is considered a high-risk operation.

-Advanced vs Qualified Electronic Signature (AES vs QES)
+Advanced vs Qualified Electronic Signatures (AES vs QES): Key Differences

 More advanced digital signatures include AES and QES, with different strengths and weaknesses.